-Do not allow any employees to reach out to the ransomware threat actor themselves
+5. Do not allow any employees to reach out to the ransomware threat actor themselves

 It may feel intuitive for an IT team or managed service provider to jump in and manage the incident themselves.
 They may feel they have the expertise, or may wish to further investigate the issues.
 There are other steps these teams can take to help manage the incident on their own.
 Negotiations with criminals require special expertise and can change the dynamic of the negotiation quickly - often decreasing the ransom demand by a significant amount.
-Allow the ransomware experts to intervene and utilize your resources
+Allow the ransomware experts to intervene and utilize your resources to help contain the issue.

-You will be asked to sign two agreement letters within the first 24 hours - be prepared
+6. You will be asked to sign two agreement letters within the first 24 hours - be prepared